zonenet/csgo-inspectlink/readme.md

 ## Software Suite

-The CS:GO Skin Tester backend works in conjunction with a set of related tools.
-At least the SourceMod plugin for the CS:GO server is required to make it work.
+The CS:GO Inspect Link backend works as a standalone in retrieving information about a skin, but to inspect a skin in-game the SourceMod plugin is required.

 - [NodeJS Backend](https://github.com/zonenet/csgo-inspectlink) (this repository)
 - [SourceMod Plugin](https://github.com/chescos/csgo-inspectlink-sm)